Tuni

-Tuni is a city in Kakinada district of the Indian state of Andhra Pradesh.
-It is a second biggest city in Kakinada district.
-It is a major commercial marketing center for more than 100 surrounding villages in the district.
+Tuni is a City in Kakinada district of the Indian state of Andhra Pradesh.
+It is the second biggest City in Kakinada district.
+Freedom fighter Alluri Sitaramaraju studied here.
+It is a major commercial marketing centre for more than 200+ surrounding villages in the district.
 Tuni is a border point for the district of Kakinada.
 It is known for mango production, with nearly 250 varieties being exported from the area.
+Tuni City is also known as "Mango City".
 Tuni is also famous for the production of betel leaves and jute bags.
 A variety of cashew nuts are also produced in Tuni.